dtudk/pythonsupport-page/docs/install/windows/verify.rst

 Verify that your installation is successful by following these steps:

-1. Open PowerShell by opening the menu bar, then search for :menuselection:`Windows PowerShell`.
+1. Open PowerShell by opening the menu bar, then search for :menuselection:`Miniforge Prompt`.
    Verify that ``(base)`` is shown to the left of the text.
    Something like the image below: